-If pathfinder shares its engine with other Nissans, the most likely powertrain at launch is the 3.5-liter V6 which is officially rated around 300 hp and 260 hp and 261 lb-ft, as in the Maxima mid-size sedan.
+If pathfinder shares its engine with other Nissans, the most likely powertrain at launch is the 3.5-liter V6 which is officially rated around 300 hp and 260 hp and 261 lb-ft Maxima mid-size sedan.

 The other two possible powertrains are the 2.0-liter turbo from the Infiniti QX50 and the 2.5-liter hybrid drive needed to compete with the Toyota Venza.

 The new Pathfinder will compete against various SUVs such as Ford’s Explorer, Toyota Highlander, Mazda CX-9, Chevrolet Traverse, GMC Acadia, Subaru Ascent, Kia Sorento, Jeep Grand Cherokee, Hyundai Santa Fe, and Honda Pilot.